 “I want to get settled and never move again,” says Sandra, who is in the process of selling her townhouse in Tucson's Saddle Brooke active adult community.
 “This is my 34th residence since I was born, so I've moved a lot.”

-Planning for the future?
+Planning for retirement?
 Start early

 Sandra's 37-year career in real estate gives her a unique perspective on her upcoming move.
 “When it comes to moving to an active adult community, I've worked with clients who should have moved five years earlier,” says Sandra.
 “They wait until they can't enjoy all the community has to offer.
 I want the clubs and activities.
 I don't want a house.”